 I chose sport science because I have always had a love of sport and how the body works.
 It was great to tailor what you study to the subjects that interest you

-Our sport and exercise science laboratories will help you put what you’ve learnt to the test.
-They contain cutting-edge, industry-standard equipment – including 3D motion capture suite, high speed treadmills, metabolic carts for the assessment of cardiorespiratory responses, force plates, hydrostatic weighing tank for assessing body composition, full haematology suite, an array of cycle and rowing ergometers, GPS systems for field work and eye-tracking glasses.
-You’ll also have access at any time to a wide range of sports science software packages.
+Our BASES accredited sport and exercise science laboratories will help you put what you’ve learnt into practice.
+They contain cutting-edge, industry-standard equipment – including a 3D motion capture suite, high speed treadmills, metabolic carts for the assessment of cardiorespiratory responses, force plates, hydrostatic weighing tank for assessing body composition, full haematology suites, an array of cycle and rowing ergometers, GPS systems for field work and eye-tracking glasses.
+You’ll also have access at any time to an array of sport and exercise science software packages.

 Sports science graduates are increasingly in demand around the world.
-There are wide-ranging employment opportunities for introducing people to sports, to developing them as participants, and even helping take them to the top.
+There are wide-ranging employment opportunities for introducing people to sport and exercise, to developing them as participants, and even helping take them to the top.
 As a sports scientist, you could work:

-You could also continue your studies at a higher level, perhaps by doing a PGCE, which would allow you to teach.
+You could also continue your studies, perhaps by doing a PGCE, which would allow you to teach.
 You might go on to train as a physiotherapist, exercise physiologist, clinical exercise consultant or healthcare scientist in the NHS.
-Postgraduate degrees in sports science are also more and more popular as a route into doing research.
+Postgraduate degrees in sports science, including our MSc Sport and Exercise Science, are also more and more popular as a route into doing PhD research.

-We also have strong research and collaboration links with the Department of Physiology, Development and Neuroscience at the University of Cambridge; and the Department of Sport at the University of Montpellier, France.
+We have strong research and collaboration links with the Department of Physiology, Development and Neuroscience at the University of Cambridge; Department of Sport and Exercise Sciences, University Paris-Saclay; and The Department of Sports Science University of Minas Gerais, Brazil.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.